A descent principle for compactly supported extensions of functors: Sites with blowups

-commute, which shows that $B$ has the desired universal property in $\span$. \end{proof} \begin{cor} If a proper morphism of varieties $f:Y \to X$ is a monomorphism in $\var$, then it is also a monomorphism when considered as a morphism as an object of $\span$. \end{cor}
+commute, which shows that $B$ has the desired universal property in $\span$. \end{proof} Recall that a proper morphism of varieties is a monomorphism if and only if it is a closed immersion. \begin{cor} If a proper morphism of varieties $f:Y \to X$ is a monomorphism in $\var$, i.e., a closed immersion, then it is also a monomorphism when considered as a morphism of $\span$. \end{cor}

-\begin{defn} A Cartesian square of varieties
+\begin{defn} A cartesian square of varieties

 is called an abstract blowup square if $i$ is a closed immersion, $p$ is a proper morphism, and if $p$ induces an isomorphism $p: p^{-1}(X \setminus C) \to X \setminus C$.
 For $U$ an open subvariety of $X$, the square